angzeli/pytorch-fundamentals/roadmap.md

 ---

-### Tutorial 4 — Combinatorial and structured BO
+### Tutorial 4 — Nested and structured BO for hierarchical experimental workflows
-Study BO in design spaces that are no longer simple continuous vectors.
+Study BO in workflows where the optimisation problem is not a single flat search over one design vector, but a **hierarchical experimental process**.

-Examples include optimisation over:
+This tutorial focuses on nested optimisation settings where one layer of decisions creates or selects a system, and another layer tests or operates that system.

-- discrete combinations,
+Examples include:

-- categorical structures,
+- optimising material or catalyst synthesis conditions in an outer loop,
-- sequences,
+- optimising reaction, testing, or operating conditions in an inner loop,
-- graphs,
+- treating the inner-loop result as the performance signal for the outer loop,
-- or other structured experimental choices.
+- and comparing nested BO with flatter optimisation baselines.

-This tutorial focuses on how BO changes when the search space itself becomes combinatorial or structured.
+The emphasis is on how BO changes when the structure of the **workflow itself** matters, not only the type of variables in the search space.

 ---